ahmedelbrmbaly/plotter/README.md

 * Polynomial Function
 * Values Range

-Then the app plots the graph on the the spcifed range.
+Then the app plots the graph on the specified range.
 <br><br>

 ## Prerequisites